bottenderjs/bottenderjs.github.io/content/docs/Guides-Slack.md

 # Slack

-This guide will give you some basic concepts about developing a Slack bot.
+This guide will give you some basic concepts of developing a Slack bot.
 For more detail, check [official docs](https://api.slack.com/).

 ## Requirements